galastrostats/general/git-tutorial/05-branches.md

 +Co-signers (alphabetical order for now): Dracula, Frankenstein, Mummy, and Wolfman It is so a planet!
  A planet with a heart on its surface; what's not to love?
--Pluto & Charon are 2 planets orbiting a center of mass outside either body -- no howling at Charon, it's not a moon +And hearts have lots of blood, yum.
+-Pluto & Charon are 2 planets orbiting a center of mass outside either one -- no howling at Charon, it's not a moon +And hearts have lots of blood, yum.
 ```